 Since 2000, when I completed graduate school, I have worked almost exclusively on the subject of Payments for Environmental Services (PES), i.e., the multiple benefits associated with land and water conservation.
 My particular interest has been on the policies and institutional arrangements, as well as on the science that is necessary to support land use carbon sequestration projects and watershed protection.

-This work has provided the basis for a number of publications, which have included a chapter for the Millennium Ecosystem Assessment, for which I was Lead Author, as well as entries in the Encyclopedia of Hydrological Sciences and the Encyclopedia of Global Environmental Change.
-I also published Flows, an e-bulletin on lessons being learned from the implementation of payments for watershed services that was produced from 2001 to 2008, much of it with support from IIED and the World Bank.
+Other recent activities have included a position with the World Resources Institute’s Natural Infrastructure for Water Initiative in the Food, Forests and Water program.
+Prior to joining WRI, I was engaged in research, analysis, writing and communications activities on climate, land use, and watershed ecosystem services for a variety of non-profit and multilateral organizations as well as a private firm that develops carbon credits for land use projects.
+These activities resulted in several reports and publications.
+Among these was a chapter in the Millennium Ecosystem Assessment, for which I served as a lead author.
+From 2001 to 2008 I published Flows, an e-bulletin on lessons being learned from the implementation of payments for watershed services, much of it with support from IIED and the World Bank.
 In addition, I produced a number of reports, review papers and policy briefs, and have participated in or helped to organize workshops for clients that have also included: FAO, WWF US & UK, TNC, Forest Trends, CGIAR International Center for Tropical Agriculture (CIAT), Island Press and AED.

 Prior to attending graduate school, I held full-time positions at the former Congressional Office of Technology Assessment, and at the National Academy of Sciences/National Research Council, where I directed a study on Land Acquisition for Conservation, and served as staff for a number of other committees, including the US Committee for SCOPE (i.e., the Scientific Committee on Problems of the Environment, which is part of the International Council of Scientific Unions).